maxbarshay/spellcheck/README.md

-# spellcheck
+# spellchecker
 Implementation of a fast spellchecker in Python based on the Fast and Accurate Spellchecker Medium article that can be found here: